CodeScop/Oge-Mai-Field-Guide/nano/allfoomnanoresources.md

 ###River Grass

-- **Sources:** WatMeet Battles: Puna (150 words & possess 1 Upgraded Wooden Fishing Rod for 1), Jaihri (485 words for 1-2), Caricaco (300 words for 0-1), Patliadu (750 words and 1 Harpoon for 2), Furoxi (400 words & possess 1 Upgraded Steel Fishing Rod for 0-1)
+- **Sources:** WatMeet Battles: Puna (150 words & possess 1 Upgraded Wooden Fishing Rod for 1), Paol (350 words for 1-2), Majal (650 words for 1-3), Jaihri (485 words for 1-2), Caricaco (300 words for 0-1), Patliadu (750 words and 1 Harpoon for 2), Furoxi (400 words & possess 1 Upgraded Steel Fishing Rod for 0-1)
 - **Sell:** 30 Coins (Don't sell unless you have >500)
 - **Used for:** outside game